What is the Invitational Series?

 The Kennard Taylor Award

 The Kennard Taylor Award is given each year for the Most Outstanding Performance at the Southern California InterClub Association Invitational Series.
-This year's recipient is Starr Andrews, Los Angeles FSC.
+This year's recipient is Rachel Samiri, All Year FSC.
 Photo: Cynthia Slawter Photography